Ergodic invariant measures on the space of geodesic currents

-First, recall the definition of a complete pair $(\R, c)$ from the introduction (Definition \ref{def:pair}) for a subsurface $\R\subset \S$ and a current $c$.
+\begin{named}{Definition \ref{def:pair}}[Pairs and complete pairs] Let $\R\subset \S$ be a subsurface and let $c\in\Curr(\S)$ be a current that standardly decomposes as a sum $c=\Gamma+\a$ of a simple multi-curve $\Gamma$ and an a-laminational $\a$.
+The couple $(\R,c)$ is a {\it{pair}} if $\supp(c)$ and $\R$ are isotopically disjoint; such pair $(\R,c)$ is a {\it{complete pair}} if each boundary curve of $\R$ is homotopic either to a boundary curve of $\S$, or to a curve in the support of $\Gamma$, or to a boundary curve of $\hull(\a)$. \end{named}

 In the special case when $c$ is a measured lamination, this definition agrees with the notion of a complete pair introduced in \cite{LM08}: if $c\in\ML(S)$ and $(\R,c)$ is a complete pair, then $c=\Gamma$ for some simple multi-curve $\Gamma$ with support $C$ such that $C\cap \R=\emptyset$ and every boundary curve of $\R$ is either a boundary curve of $\S$ or a curve in $C$.

+\begin{remark} We underline that, in a standard pair $(R,\Gamma+\alpha)$, the current $\Gamma+\a$ has no scc-free laminational part $\lambda$.
+The above Definition \ref{def:pair} is in fact tailored in such a way that the couples $(R,\Gamma+\alpha)$ that appear in the orbit classification (Theorem \ref{thm:orbit-closure}) are indeed the complete pairs. \end{remark}

 Consider the map $\ML_{0}(\R)\to\ML(\S)$ defined by $\lambda\mapsto\lambda+\Gamma$.
 If $\R\neq\emptyset$, define $m^{(\R,\Gamma)}$ to be the push-forward of the Thurston measure through this map, which is then supported on $\ML_{\R}(\S)+\Gamma$.
 In the case when $\R=\emptyset$, we define $m^{(\emptyset, \Gamma)}$ to be the Dirac measure $\delta_{\Gamma}$ in $\Curr(\S)$ supported on $\Gamma$.
 Now, define